There are more than 260 different indigenous peoples in Brazil.

-This makes up a population of more than 800.000 people!
+This makes up a population of more than 1.7 million people!

 Most Indians live on areas of indigenous land.
 The remainder live in towns and cities across Brazil